Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Abstract

-This PEP proposes introducing syntactic sugar f(x=) for the pattern where a named argument is the same as the name of the variable corresponding to its value f(x=x).
+This PEP proposes to introduce syntactic sugar f(x=) for the common pattern where a keyword argument has the same name as that of the variable corresponding to its value f(x=x).

 Motivation